-Miss May makes all her friends laugh at her; if a poor mouse runs by her, she screams for an hour; and a bee on her frock will put her in a fit; if a small fly should get on her hair, and buz in her ear, she would call all in the house to help her, as if she was hurt.
+Miss May makes all her friends laugh at her; if a poor mouse runs by her she screams for an hour; and a bee on her frock will put her in a fit; if a small fly should get on her hair, and buz in her ear, she would call all in the house to help her as if she was hurt.

 You must not hurt live things.
 You should not kill poor flies, nor pull off their legs nor wings.
-You must not hurt bees, for they do good, and will not sting you, if you do not touch them.
-All things that have life can feel as well as you can, and should not be hurt.
+You must not hurt bees, for they do good, and will not sting you if you do not touch them.
+All things that have life can feel as well as you can.

-Please to give me a plum.
+Please to give me a plumb.
 Here is one.
-I want more, I want ten if you please.
+I want more, I want ten, if you please.
 Here are ten.
 Count them.
 I will.
-One (1), two (2), three (3), four (4), five (5), six (6), seven (7), eight (8), nine (9), ten (10).
+One, two, three, four, five, six, seven, eight, nine, ten.

-Tom fell in the pond; they got him out, but he was wet and cold; and his eyes were shut; and then he was sick, and they put him to bed; and he was long ill and weak, and could not stand.
+Tom fell in the pond; they got him out, but he was wet and cold, and his eyes were shut; and then he was sick, and they put him to bed; and he was long ill and weak, and could not stand.
 Why did he go near the pond?
 He had been told not to go, for fear he should fall in; but he would go, and he did fall in; it was his own fault, and he was a bad boy.
 Mind and do not do the same.